 BP @ Home Home monitoring for patients with high blood pressure

-- Is the third biggest risk factor for premature death and disability in England, after smoking and poor diet.
+It affects one in four adults in England and is the third biggest risk factor for premature death and disability, after smoking and poor diet.

 How BP @ Home works

 Our BP @ Home service means patients can remotely report their blood pressure readings to healthcare teams.
 Usually patients would need to regularly attend appointments to have their blood pressure checked.

 Clinicians are automatically notified if the patient’s readings are outside their normal thresholds so they can follow them up.